Paola Cappellaro PhD '06

 Biographical Sketch

-Paola Cappellaro is Professor of Nuclear Science and Engineering at the Massachusetts Institute of Technology and a member of the Research Lab for Electronics, where she leads the Quantum Engineering Group.
-She received her Ph.D in 2006 from MIT and she then joined Harvard University as a postdoctoral associate in the Institute for Theoretical Atomic, Molecular and Optical Physics (ITAMP), before going back to MIT as a faculty in 2009.
+Paola Cappellaro received undergraduate and master degrees from Italy (Politecnico di Milano) and France (Ecole Centrale Paris), and her Ph.D in 2006 from MIT.
+She then joined Harvard University as a postdoctoral associate in the Institute for Theoretical Atomic, Molecular and Optical Physics (ITAMP), before going back to MIT as a faculty in 2009.

 Awards & Honors